karinpatenge/property-graph/Banking dataset example/README.md

 # General information

 The demo is designed for any Oracle Database instance on-premises or in the cloud.
-The minimum required Database version is 12.2.
+The minimum required Oracle Database version is 12.2.

 It assumes you have SQLcl installed locally to access your database instance.

 To query graphs using SQLcl, you additionally need a plugin that translates the [PGQL](https://pgql-lang.org/spec/latest/) statements into SQL.
 PGQL is the abbreviation for Property Graph Query language.
 It is built on top of SQL, bringing graph pattern-matching capabilities to existing SQL users and new users who are interested in graph technology but do not have a SQL background.

 * SQLcl